RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 This plugin focuses on generating client code for gRPC Gateway, do not care about the openapi specifiction, or the field_behavior option.

+This plugin do not fully responsible for the protobuf message marshal/unmarshal, instead, it depends on the `ts_proto` plugin to generate the marshal/unmarshal code.

 ### Work with ts_proto

 This plugin depends on some flags of ts_proto: